 We’ve prepared several excellent examples from different platforms to inspire you to create a superb onboarding for your new users.

 Payoneer and onboarding emails

 Payoneer provides businesses, online sellers, and freelancers with a transparent payment platform.
-The service takes care not only of loyal customers but ensures a seamless experience for new users.
-It successfully implemented email campaigns to welcome new clients on board.
+The service takes care not only of loyal customers but ensures a seamless experience for its new users.
+It has successfully implemented email campaigns to welcome new clients on board.

 actiTIME and product tours